graalvm/workshops/native-image/what-the-dickens/README.md

 The application achieves this by using a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) to produce a statistical model of Dickens' original prose.
 This model is then used to generate new text.

-The example application ingests the text of 12 of Dickens' novels (in _main/resources/_), from which it creates a model.
+The example application ingests the text of six of Dickens' novels (in _main/resources/_), from which it creates a model.
 The application then uses the model to generate new text that is similar to the original text.
 The [RiTa](https://rednoise.org/rita/) library does the heavy lifting for you--it provides the functionality to build and use Markov Chains.

 Below are two snippets from class `com.example.DickensController`.

-1. The first snippet shows how the model is created and then populated with `sentences` ingested from some of Dickens' novels.
+1. The first snippet shows how the model is created and then populated with `prose` ingested from some of Dickens' novels.
-The model is created and populated from the class initializer.
+The model is created and populated in the class initializer.

     ```java
     private final static RiMarkov MARKOV_MODEL = new RiMarkov(5);
     ...
-    MARKOV_MODEL.addText(sentences);
+    MARKOV_MODEL.addText(prose);
     ```

 2. In the second snippet you can see the method that generates new lines of prose from the model.